willmendesneto/willmendesneto.github.io/content/posts/cross-platform-performance-measurements-with-user-timing-apiand-perf-marks/index.md

 ### Easy entry points integration to avoid increase in your bundle

-By using Perf-Marks you can easily instrument your Frontend Apps, components, libraries and API's without any friction.
+By using npm-multiple-entry-points you can easily instrument your Frontend Apps, components, libraries and API's without any friction.
 The integration is the same between layers and it also follows some best practices.

 Instead of load all the package methods, you can import what you need via entry points and avoid your app the load unnecessary code at that moment.
-This example shows how to measure a specific method by exporting perf-marks `profiler()` function via `perf-marks/profiler` entry point.
+This example shows how to measure a specific method by exporting npm-multiple-entry-points `profiler()` function via `npm-multiple-entry-points/profiler` entry point.

 `gist:willmendesneto/41985f16808602e62510f3c994edebbc`

 ### Smooth integration between Frontend and Backend

-All the logic to manage the integration between frontend and backend, client-side and server-side is handled by perf-marks.
+All the logic to manage the integration between frontend and backend, client-side and server-side is handled by npm-multiple-entry-points.
 So your developers should have confidence on their instrumentation by simply doing something like this!
 Easy peasy, lemon squeezy 🍋!

 `gist:willmendesneto/5b82b65ef17877b59c7434e9d495eb8d`